Cardigan, Cenarth and the Wool Museum

 If you were born into a family with Welsh roots but have never visited the places where your ancestors lived, Celticos can help.
 They will connect you with specialist genealogical researchers who will piece together your family tree and plan a tour of the places where your forefathers were born, married or buried, and sites where they farmed or mined.
 Welsh-American family links are a speciality.
-Dragon Tours offer a similar service.
+Welsh Dragon Tours offer a similar service.

-I Predict a Riot: The Chartists
+I predict a riot: The Chartists

 In November 1839, John Frost led a group of passionate political activists, many of them coal-miners, on a march in the town of Newport.
 The aim of the Chartists was to demand the kind of democratic freedoms we now largely take for granted.
 Phil Coates will guide you to historic industrial sites in the South Wales Valleys, the Wye Valley and the Vale of Usk to tell the full story.

-Mountains, Mines and Ale
+Mountains, mines and ale

 The lower Tawe Valley, where the River Tawe flows south towards Swansea Bay, was a hive of copper, coal, lead, nickel and porcelain production in the 18th and 19th centuries.
 At one time, over 90 per cent of the world’s copper came from Swansea.
 Take a short heritage cruise on the Tawe with the Swansea Community Boat Trust, and you’ll learn about the river’s role in Welsh history.

-Romans and Ruins
+Romans and ruins

-On this Wye Valley tour by See Wales, you’ll see priceless Roman jewels retrieved from a drain, an abbey that inspired Turner and Wordsworth and one of the finest late-medieval fortresses in Britain.
+On the Wye Valley tour by See Wales, you’ll see priceless Roman jewels retrieved from a drain, an abbey that inspired Turner and Wordsworth and one of the finest late-medieval fortresses in Britain.
 You’ll start in Caerleon, where you can visit the Roman amphitheatre and bathhouse, then head east to the romantic ruins of Tintern Abbey and north to Raglan Castle.

-City Sightseeing Cardiff
+City sightseeing Cardiff

-Take the strain off your feet with a tour aboard the City Sightseeing Cardiff bus.
+Take the strain off your feet with a tour aboard the City Sightseeing bus.
 Multiple buses circle the city every 30 minutes, with audio commentary as the bus drives from one site to another.
 You can hop on and off as you wish, which is useful if you want to explore some of the points in more detail.
-Stops include Cardiff Castle, National Museum Cardiff, the Wales Millennium Centre, Techniquest, St David’s Dewi Sant and the Principality Stadium.
+Stops include Cardiff Castle, National Museum Cardiff, the Wales Millennium Centre, Techniquest, St David’s Dewi Sant and Principality Stadium.